// 00REALIST · Asset Underwriting Platform

 Listings Grid

-Every active property as a tile.
-Each tile shows the hero image, address, submarket, ask price, total SF, $/SF, and current implied cap.
-Status tags — active, watch, pass, placeholder — color-code the surface so the operator scans the pipeline at a glance.
+Every property in the state's coverage as a tile, not a blank pipeline the operator has to fill first.
+Each tile shows the hero image, address, submarket, ask price, total SF, $/SF, and an implied cap that's already computed.
+Status tags, active, watch, pass, placeholder - color-code the surface so the operator scans the market at a glance.
 Aggregate stats at the top: active count, total ask, average $/SF, average cap.
-Click a tile to open the console.
+Click a tile to open the console, the property is already underwritten; the operator is reading the answer, not waiting for one.

 // SURFACE 02